Template Tags

 post_title Parameters

-(optional): The CSS class(es) to apply to the link if the title is linked.force_link
+• link_class (str): The CSS class(es) to apply to the link if the title is linked.
+Optional.

-(optional): Boolean.
+• force_link (bool): Boolean.
 If true, always links the title even in a single post view.
-Default is false.include_empty
+Optional, default is false.

-(optional): Boolean.
+• include_empty (bool): Boolean.
 If true, includes the title even if it is empty, using the post_title property fallback.
-Default is false.
+Optional, default is false.

 Basic usage in a template: